Program overview

 - Private Music Instructor: Teachers who offer one-on-one lessons in various musical instruments or voice.

-- Arts Administrator: Individuals who manage arts organizations, including schools, community centers, and music festivals.
+- Arts Administrator: Professionals who work in the management and promotion of arts organizations, including music schools and festivals.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.